 The provost has announced eligibility of junior tenure-track faculty to apply to the dean of CAS for one semester of paid Junior Scholar Leave after completion of six semesters of FT service and a successful midtenure review.
 For more information, please see the Faculty Handbook: http://www.bu.edu/handbook/leaves-absences/sabbaticals-and-leaves-of-absence/

-In light of the Provost’s new policy the BUCH will be returning to a one-semester Fellowship for tenure-track faculty.
+In light of the Provost’s new policy the BUCH has returned to a one-semester Fellowship for tenure-track faculty.
 These Fellowships will be considered a Leave-of-Absence and BUCH Fellows will attend a one-semester Fellows Seminar.
 For more information, please read the information section of the Junior Faculty Fellowships under Deadlines and Applications.

 Humanities Enhancement Project Awards